 * Shooting script

-Additionally, the Director, Office Manager, and Production & Workforce Manager (or Gulf Coast manager if filming in Hancock, Harrison, or Jackson counties) of the Film Office must be added to the distribution list for all call sheets, all script revisions, and all updates to the above lists.
+Additionally, the Director, Office Manager, and Production & Workforce Manager (and Gulf Coast manager if filming in Hancock, Harrison, or Jackson counties) of the Film Office must be added to the distribution list for all call sheets, all script revisions, and all updates to the above lists.

-Upon completion of production, final versions of the above lists must be submitted to the Film Office.
+Upon completion of production, final versions of the above lists must be submitted to the Film Office, along with the following:

 Additional information may be obtained by contacting